jiaxicheng/xc_python/README.md

                  >>/home/$user/logs/jupyter-notebook.log 2>&1
 ```

+- Added two branches to the current code:
+  - xauth: based on tkdev library and xauth, need X-support and DISPLAY
+  - jupyter: based on Jupyter node and no tkdev library and xauth are required - Editing handled on web.
+  - master branch is a mixed of two, since each has cons and pros.

 **Note:** when using Jupiter notebook, there is no need to install tkdev and xauth which is only useful running ipython CLI.

 ## Added xauth for matplotlib ##